 Whether you’re looking to take down a few renegade squirrels in your yard or work on your aim using tin cans and paper targets, an air rifle is the best substitute for the real thing.
 With an air rifle, accuracy is guaranteed since they have virtually no recoil (some of the more powerful guns, however, pack quite a kickback).
 And with newer and more powerful models being made, air rifles are quickly becoming the standard weapon/tool that is safe enough for children or for use around children.

-Top Best Sellers in Air Rifles
+List of Top Best Sellers in Air Rifles

 7. Gamo Buckmasters Squirrel Terminator